 The UPS output distribution must be configured with a protective device.
 The protective device must be different from the input distribution protection switch and able to provide overload protection.
-See Table 12.5 on page 117 and Table 12.6 on page 118.
+See Table 12.5 on page 134 and Table 12.6 on page 135 for more details.